pantheon-systems/documentation/source/content/apcu.md

 Search for `shm_size` in [phpinfo](/guides/secure-development/phpinfo).

-As this is not a runtime configuration, the `shm_size` cannot be changed.
-If a greater `shm_size` is needed, then the two options available are to optimize the codebase to operate within the service level, or to [upgrade the site account](https://www.pantheon.io/plans/pricing?docs "Pantheon Pricing") for a larger `shm_size` allocation.
+As this is not a runtime configuration, the `shm_size` cannot be changed across site environments and is determined by the site plan tier.
+Currently, Sandbox sites and Basic site plans are given a `shm_size` or 128 MB.
+Performance site plans and higher have a larger `shm_size` entitlement of 256 MB.

 ## Does "Clear Caches" Affect ACPu